these then came to Philip, who was from Bethsaida of Galilee, and began to ask him, saying, "Sir, we wish to see Jesus."John 12:21(NASB)

-He had told Nicodemus that as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, so that all who believe on Him - all Who look to the Son of Man for salvation, would be healed and declared righteous by His heavenly Father.
+He had told Nicodemus that as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, so that all who believe on Him - all Who look to the Son of Man for salvation - would be healed and declared righteous by His Heavenly Father.

-However, it appears that the trigger-point for Jesus to make His astonishing announcement that, "the hour has come for the Son of Man to be glorified," took place when a little group of God-fearing Gentiles came seeking the Lord and said to Philip, "Sir, we would see Jesus."
+However, it appears that the trigger-point for Jesus to make His astonishing announcement: "The hour has come for the Son of Man to be glorified," took place when a little group of God-fearing Gentiles, who had come up to Jerusalem to worship God at the feast of Passover, came seeking the Lord and said to Philip, "Sir, we would see Jesus."

 Jesus came as the fulfilment of prophecy.
 He came to save His people, Israel, from their sin.
 But His offer of salvation was wider than the chosen nation into which He was born.
-He not only came as Messiah of Israel but also as Saviour of the world - to redeem Jew and Gentile alike.
+He not only came as Messiah of Israel but also as Saviour of the world; to redeem Jew and Gentile alike.

 To fulfil Scripture, salvation had to come through the Jews.
-The Messiah had to come through the Seed of Abraham - the father of faith.
+The Messiah had to come through the Seed of Abraham, the father of faith.
 He was born through Isaac, his son of promise and Israel, God's chosen people.
 He was from the house of Judah who held the kingly sceptre and David, the man after God's own heart who was chosen as the shepherd-king of Israel.

 And in this passage, the hour had come when Christ would be betrayed into the hands of Gentiles, falsely accused, and unlawfully sentenced to death.
 The hour had come for Jesus to be beaten and whipped, scourged and mocked, ridiculed and put to death.
-The hour had come when a crown of thorns would be rammed on His brow and a trusted friend who had professed Him as, "Christ, the Son of the living God," would deny Him three times.
+The hour had come when a crown of thorns would be rammed on His brow and a trusted friend who had professed Him as: "Christ, the Son of the living God," would deny Him three times.

-The hour had come when the crowd who cried, "Hosannah, blessed is He Who comes in the name of the Lord," would scream, "we will not have the man to rule over us!
+The crowd would change their cry of: "Hosannah, blessed is He Who comes in the name of the Lord," to a brutal scream of: "We will not have the man to rule over us!
 Crucify Him!
-His blood be on us and on our children - we have no king but Caesar!"
+His blood be on us and on our children.
+We have no king but Caesar!"

 Today we are living in the age of grace when whosoever wishes to come to Jesus may look to Him and live.
 Whosoever will, may have their spiritual eyes opened by grace through faith in Him.
-Whosoever will, may come to Him freely and drink of the water of Life, eat of the living Bread, and be transferred from the kingdom of darkness into the kingdom of His dear Son - by faith.
+Whosoever will, may come to Him freely and drink of the water of Life, eat of the living Bread, and be transferred from the kingdom of darkness into the kingdom of His dear Son, by faith.

-May we not only be that little group of Gentiles who wished to see Jesus, but may we be like Philip - men and women who point others in His direction.
+May we not only be that little group of Gentiles who wished to see Jesus, but may we be like Philip; men and women who point others in His direction.